dodoels/wotlk-feral-analyzer-cn/README.md

-# Wrath Feral Druid Log Analyzer
+# (IN PROGRESS) Cataclysm Feral Druid Log Analyzer

 To build and run locally, you'll either need [Angular CLI](https://github.com/angular/angular-cli) (built with v14.2.2) or [Yarn](https://yarnpkg.com/).
 If you're familiar with ng-cli commands, you can use those.